Vatnar/UIAOBSIDIAN/25V/IKT204 Datakommunikasjon/Chapters/Chapter 3.md

 ![[Pasted image 20250221102101.png]]
 Instead of sending NAK we send ACK for the last correctly received packet. **Duplicate ACKs** then the sender knows then the sender knows that the packet following the duplicate ACKs was not received properly.
 ![[Pasted image 20250221102354.png]]
+*How to detect packet loss and what to do*